medical-genomics-group/JODIE/README.md

 ```

 The sequence of the programs is:
-1. **preprocessing_data_v1.py**
+1. **preprocessing_vcf_data.py**\

-   Preprocessing vcf files with genotype information to have the data format required by the Gibbs sampler
+   Preprocessing vcf files with genotype information to have the data format required by the Gibbs sampler\
+   Needed input:

-   Needed input: vcf files with genotype information, tab delimited file with id information for trios and duos
+   + vcf files with genotype information
+   + tab delimited files with id information for trios and duos separately
-2. **calc_xtx.py**
+2. **calc_xtx.py**\

-   Calculating the standardized genotype matrix squared
+   Calculating the standardized genotype matrix squared\
+   Needed input:
+   + genotype file created in step 1
+   + list in txt format with line number of individual with missing phenotype (according to line in genotype file)
+   Step needs to be rerun for different phenotypes if there are individuals with missing phenotypes that are removed
+3. **parental_gibbs_sampler.py**\
+   Estimating parameters using a Gibbs sampler\
+   Needed input:

-   Needed input: genotype file created in step 1
+   + genotype file created in step 1
+   + XtX file created in step 2
-5. Processing phenotype to have the same order as the genotype matrix: *order_phenotype.py*
+   + phenotype file in txt format without header in the same order as the genotype matrix
-6. Running Gibbs sampler: parental_gibbs_stdX_MPI.py
+   + list in txt format with line number of individual with missing phenotype (according to line in genotype file) - these individuals will be removed from the analysis
-7. Plotting
+4. Plotting
-8. Predicting
+5. Predicting

 Common input parameters are:
 ```